-cross-country flying 10:00 hours using DR and radio navigation aids; flight planning by the applicant; filing of ATC flight plan; evaluation of weather briefing documentation, NOTAM, etc.; R/T procedures and phraseology; positioning by radio navigation aids; operation to, from and transiting controlled aerodromes, compliance with ATS procedures for VFR flights, simulated radio communication failure, weather deterioration, diversion procedures; simulated engine failure during cruise flight;
+10:00 hours cross-country flying using DR and radio navigation aids; flight planning by the applicant; filing of ATC flight plan; evaluation of weather briefing documentation, NOTAM, etc.; R/T procedures and phraseology; positioning by radio navigation aids; operation to, from and transiting controlled aerodromes, compliance with ATS procedures for VFR flights, simulated radio communication failure, weather deterioration, diversion procedures; simulated engine failure during cruise flight; selection of an emergency landing strip. instrument flight training: This module's content is identical to that of the 10-hour basic instrument flight (i) module as set out in AMC2 to Appendix 6.
+This module is focused on the basics of flying by sole reference to instruments, including limited panel and basic UPRT exercises as specified in Sections A, B and C of Table 2 in point (b) of AMC2 used.

-- (2) instrument flight training: - (i) This module's content is identical to that of the 10-hour basic instrument flight module as set out in AMC2 to Appendix 6.
-This module is focused on the basics of flying by sole reference to instruments, including limited panel and basic UPRT exercises as specified in Sections A, B and C of Table 2 in point (b) of AMC2 Appendix 3; AMC1 Appendix 5. - (ii) All exercises may be performed in an FNPT I or II or an FFS.
-If instrument flight training is in VMC, a suitable means of simulating IMC for the student should be used. - (iii) A BITD may be used for the following exercises: (9), (10), (11) and (14). - (iv) The use of the BITD is subject to the following:
+Appendix 3; AMC1 Appendix 5.(ii) All exercises may be performed in an FNPT I or II or an FFS.
+If instrument flight training is in VMC, a suitable means of simulating IMC for the student should be maintaining heading and speed, transition to